Computers are omnipresent in almost every aspect of music today.

 Quantum computing – computer technology that are based on quantum theory principles allowing computers to operate at atomic or subatomic levels – is advancing rapidly but to date, musicians are not engaging with this technology.
 Quantum computing is reserved for specialist laboratories.

-This project will develop Qutune, a bespoke Quantum Computing programing toolbox for musician that bridges this gap and allows early adopters to use quantum computing in their music.
+This project will develop Qutune, a bespoke Quantum Computing programming toolbox for musician that bridges this gap and allows early adopters to use quantum computing in their music.

-Led by Eduardo Miranda, Professor in Computer Music and head of the University’s Interdisciplinary Centre for Computer Music Research (ICCMC), he is pioneering this approach worldwide.
+Led by Eduardo Miranda, Professor in Computer Music and head of the University’s Interdisciplinary Centre for Computer Music Research (ICCMR), he is pioneering this approach worldwide.